HalfHydra/Mario-Kart-Tour-Values/README.md

 # Mario-Kart-Tour-Values
 This is a tool to compare your values in the game, and allow you to see what is available on the courses.
-You can save your data to reupload and not have to enter everything again.
+You can save your data to a file and reupload to not have to enter everything again.

-# The tool so far does all of the following:
+**The tool so far does all of the following:**
 - Allows you to view your inventory
 - Allows you to compare characters, karts, and gliders easier
 - Contains a list of courses that you can compare the top shelf and middle shelf items